liumichael/facecard/deliverables/iteration-03.plan.md

 - Sunday November 26: Discord

 We further discussed our progress on the back-end.
 We also needed to redesign our schema since our schema was designed around a relational database, where as Mongoose, the database we were using, was not relational.
-We also discussed our plans for making the demo video, and decided that most of our roles would be the same as before.
+We assigned each other the tasks for the demo features for the next few days and we also discussed our plans for making the demo video, and decided that most of our roles would be the same as before.
 We also set a deadline of Tuesday to have all our demo features done for the video.

 - Wednesday November 29: Discord